Eric-Oyervides/forms-management-system/README.md

 It should start running on port: 3000

-4. In the folder of this repository, run:
+4. In the folder of this repository, in another terminal, run:

 ```bash
 npm install